robsignorelli/golexa/README.md

 an issue and I'll take a look.

 * Tests
-* Some sort of templating to make generating speech responses easier
 * Echo Show display template directive support
 * Name free interactions through `CanFulfillIntentRequest`